 They are registered with the government and are also able to treat WorkCover, TAC and Veterans’ Affairs patients.

 They will then want to analyse any possible secondary effects.
 For instance, you may be “avoiding” the bad knee and putting more weight on the other side.
 Over a period of time, this may lead to problems developing in the lower back or in the “good” knee.
 The Osteopath will then use this information to prescribe a treatment plan that addresses not just the knee, but all areas of the body and associated tissues that may be involved.
-The plan will include attention, not just to the joints and their associated soft tissues, but also to the blood supply of the affected areas, the lymphatic drainage, and nerve supply etc., ensuring all factors are considered to promote successful healing.
+The plan will include attention, not just to the joints and their associated soft tissues, but also to the blood supply of the affected areas, and nerve supply etc., ensuring all factors are considered to promote successful healing.
 It is this “whole body, multi-system” approach that has been the basis of Osteopathy’s success over the last century.

 A large component of the university education is developing the osteopath’s “hands on” techniques, which are involved in all 5 years of the university degree.